hharte/rpi-simplex-clock-hat/README.md

 # Clock Movement Bushings

 The clock movements are mounted using pins with spring clips and rubber bushings.
 These rubber bushings are get dried out and brittle with age.
 If you would like to replace them, the ¼” grommets in this kit work well: [300 Pcs Rubber Grommets Kit](https://www.amazon.com/gp/product/B0BXKXMT55).

+# Compatibility with other Pi Hats

+The synchronous clock controller is designed to support piggybacking with the [Uputronics Pi GPS/RTC Expansion Board](https://store.uputronics.com/index.php?route=product/product&product_id=81).
+When used in conjunction with the GPS Expansion Board, a complete accurate time solution can be realized.

 # Revision History